 As I mentioned previously regarding Greece, all passengers were required to fill out a Passenger Locator Form and given a QR code that we had to show to authorities upon arrival, and are also subject to random COVID testing.
 Amazingly, none of us were selected for testing.
 For Italy, there were no additional procedures, and we just exited the airport as we normally would.

-Q: What are the COVID-19 Procedures were you went?
+Q: What are the COVID-19 Procedures where you went?
 Were you required to social distance and wear masks in public?

 I visited Paris at the beginning of summer, just as travel restrictions were being lifted.
 The restaurants and cafes, though not packed, were definitely back in business.
 Guests are required to use the provided hand sanitizer before sitting down.
 The wait staff in every establishment I went to had at least had a mask on, and many wore a face shield, but the tables in most places weren’t 1.5 meters apart.